Molybdenum

 Properties

-Molybdenum does not occur naturally as a free metal on Earth; it is found only in various oxidation states in minerals.
-The free element, a silvery metal with a gray cast, has the sixth-highest melting point of any element.
-It readily forms hard, stable carbides in alloys, and for this reason most of world production of the element (about 80%) is used in steel alloys, including high-strength alloys and superalloys.
+Molybdenum does not occur naturally as a free metal on Earth; instead, it is found in minerals in various oxidation states.
+When isolated, the element appears as a silvery metal with a subtle gray cast and is notable for having the sixth-highest melting point of any element.
+Its ability to form hard, stable carbides makes it invaluable in alloy production, and indeed, about 80% of global molybdenum output is consumed in the manufacture of steel alloys, including high-strength steels and superalloys.

 Molybdenum Products